getify/Functional-Light-JS/ch1.md

 As it applies to functional programming, I would offer this admonition: there will be plenty of interesting and compelling patterns discussed in this text, but just because you find some pattern exciting to apply, it may not necessarily be appropriate to do so in a given part of your code.

-This is where I will differ from many more formal FPers: just because you *can* FP something doesn't mean you *should* FP it.
+This is where I will differ from many formal FPers: just because you *can* apply FP to something doesn't mean you *should* apply FP to it.
 Moreover, there are many ways to slice a problem, and even though you may have learned a more sophisticated approach that is more "future-proof" to maintenance and extensibility, a simpler FP pattern might be more than sufficient in that spot.

 Generally, I'd recommend to seek balance in what you code, and to be conservative in your application of FP concepts as you get the hang of things.
-Default to the YAGNI principle in deciding if a certain pattern or abstraction will help that part of the code be more readable or if it's just introducing more clever sophistication that isn't (yet) warranted.
+Default to the YAGNI principle in deciding if a certain pattern or abstraction will help that part of the code be more readable or if it's just introducing clever sophistication that isn't (yet) warranted.

 > Reminder, any extensibility point that’s never used isn’t just wasted effort, it’s likely to also get in your way as well
 >